 Taxability of Nonresident Students.The Department of the Treasury and the IRS have announced tax relief, for which NACUBO has advocated, for nonresident individuals including international students and scholars who are in the U.S. indefinitely as a result of COVID-19 travel disruptions.
 These international students and scholars may otherwise have been inadvertently considered U.S. residents for tax purposes due to their longer-than-expected stay in the United States.

 Protection of International Student Visas.
-NACUBO has joined with other higher education associations in repeatedly calling for the protection of international student visas and the issuance of guidance for international students as campuses move to reopen in some capacity in fall 2020.
+NACUBO has joined with other higher education associations in repeatedly calling for the protection of international student visas and the issuance of further guidance for international students as campuses move to reopen in some capacity in fall 2020.

 Additional Student Issues